 - Lays the foundation for a higher CTR on your subsequent notifications.

-I’ll give your two reasons why it’s absolutely essential to define and document your push notifications strategy:
+I’ll give you two reasons why it’s absolutely essential to define and document your strategy:

 - It helps to understand your own brand better by examining the kinds of messages you send over time

 - It helps curate user experience with the notifications, by tweaking the strategy as and when the users need.

 Sending push messages without a larger strategy is a lot like shooting blanks in the dark.
 There’s no definition of your target audience or the kind of messages will make them engage with your app the most.

 You need to monitor the in-app activity of your users and analyze their usage and profile data.
 This will tell you what they really want – and what they don’t want.